-Custom Cataract Surgery in Long Island
+Custom Cataract Surgery on Long Island, NY

 Custom cataract surgery is the same surgical procedure as advanced “no-stitch,” “micro-incision” cataract surgery.
 Just as in that procedure, the cataractuous lens is removed and replaced with an artificial intraocular lens (IOL).
 However, rather than implanting a standard monofocal IOL, which only corrects distance vision, during custom cataract surgery the surgeon inserts a premium IOL to provide patients with improved, clear vision at all distances.
 The goal of custom cataract surgery is to restore patients’ clear vision while greatly reducing their dependence on glasses and contact lenses.
 In fact, custom cataract surgery can simultaneously correct a range of vision errors, including hyperopia, myopia, astigmatism and presbyopia (age-related loss of reading vision).